- 9th Grade Team

 If a student is absent excused from school, they have the same number of days they were absent to make up the work they missed.
-For example, if a student is absent 2 days, they have 2 days to make up their work.
+For example, if a student is absent for 2 days, they have 2 days to make up their work.
 This includes assessments such as tests or quizzes.

 Objective and Bell Ringers

-These will be part of the daily routine for 9th grade students in all classes.
+These will be part of the daily routine for 9th-grade students in all classes.
 They should both be written down by students and graded; accountability should be maintained.
-The specific format and grading style is determined by each teacher, but for consistency it is expected that 9th grade teachers grade this several times per marking period, and make objective and bell ringer the standard beginning of each 9th grade class.
+The specific format and grading style is determined by each teacher, but for consistency, it is expected that 9th-grade teachers grade this several times per marking period, and make objective and bell ringer the standard beginning of each 9th-grade class.

-3 Item Inspection
+Three Item Inspection

 Late to class

 All unexcused tardies will result in a teacher detention.
 There is no 3-tardy leeway; students know they should be punctual.
-On time means inside the classroom before the bell tone ends, as opposed to students walking in just after.
+On-time means inside the classroom before the bell tone ends, as opposed to students walking in just after.